Costa Rica Properties Co. logo

 What life, costs, and the property market actually look like on the ground in Costa Rica

 Costa Rica continues to attract foreign buyers, both as a lifestyle destination and as a real estate market.
-While the appeal is clear, the decision to move or invest requires a more grounded understanding of how the country actually functions day to day.
+While the appeal is clear, the decision to relocate or purchase property requires a more grounded understanding of how the country actually functions day to day.

 The lifestyle is real, but it’s not “easy mode”